-Dr. Martin Luther King Jr.’s Trip to the Holy Land
+Martin Luther King’s Forgotten Visit to the Holy Land

 Martin Luther King, Jr. felt uneasy as he and his wife, Coretta, landed in Jerusalem in the winter of 1959.
 They had come from Lebanon and were eager to see the Old City’s Christian holy sites.
 But it troubled King that Jerusalem was divided, the western part controlled by Israel and the eastern part by Jordan.
 “And so this was a strange feeling to go to the ancient city of God and see the tragedies of man’s hate and his evil, which causes him to fight and live in conflict,” he recalled.